 - Take forward schemes that are included in the current government large local major and major road network funding streams.
 These are Long Stratton Bypass, Norwich Western Link, West Winch Housing Access Road, A47/A17 Pullover Junction, King's Lynn.
 Delivery of the Great Yarmouth Third River Crossing has already started on the ground and will be completed open to traffic by early 2023.
-These schemes will realise a range of benefits.
+These schemes are expected to realise a range of benefits.
 They all have detailed business cases, at various stages of development, setting out scheme objectives, benefits and impacts.
-Appropriate relevant and assessments will be required for each scheme at the appropriate stages in their development.
+Appropriate relevant consideration and assessment will be required for each scheme at the appropriate stages in their development before any decision about whether to progress to the next stage.
 Each will need to prove its case in order to draw down funding and receive any statutory consents or approvals needed prior to delivery on the ground.
 A key part will be consideration of carbon credentials of each scheme. - Reduce carbon and improve air quality by making sure impacts are known and measures taken to reduce impacts in bringing forward schemes that improve connectivity.
 We will do this by assessing the carbon impacts of schemes the county council brings forward.
 We will develop and deliver low-carbon connectivity through countywide Local Cycling and Walking Infrastructure Plans, and the Bus Service Improvement Plan.
 These measures will lead to acceleration of carbon reduction, and help to achieve our outcomes of improved connectivity and accessibility.